Claiming Refunds wherever eligible is important for Businesses, which also maintains the balance & keep GST fair in all forms.

 - Refund of Late fees, interests & penalties- You can also claim a refund of erroneously paid Late fees, interests & penalties under the 'Excess Tax Paid' header.

-Eligibility & Requisites to claim GST Refund on Excess Tax Paid
+Eligibility & Requisites to claim Refund on Excess Tax Paid

-You must know the basic requisites & eligibility criteria before you file the refund application to claim refunds of the extra taxes you paid.
+You must know the basic requisites & eligibility criteria in GST refund section before you file the refund application to claim refunds of the extra taxes you paid.

 Following is the Eligibility Criteria for you to claim a refund under the head 'Excess Tax Paid'-